HemJoshi111/HemJoshi111/README.md

 I am a **Computer Engineering graduate** (2021-2025) from **Pokhara University** with a CGPA of **3.35/4**.
 I have a strong foundation in software design, systems architecture, and data structures.
 Currently, I am focused on transitioning into a professional **Full Stack Developer** role, building dynamic web applications using the MERN stack.

 - 🔭 I’m currently working on **Full Stack Web Applications**.
-- 🌱 I’m currently learning **Advanced Node.js architecture and Cloud Deployment**.
+- 🌱 I’m currently working on **Advanced Node.js architecture and Cloud Deployment**.
 - 👯 I’m looking to collaborate on **Open Source MERN Projects**.
-- 💻 **Core Competencies:** OOP, DSA, DBMS, System Design, Computer Networks.
+- 💻 **Core Competencies:** OOP, DSA, DBMS, System Design, Computer Networks, Project Management.
 - ⚡ **Fun fact:** I love connecting the dots between complex backend logic and beautiful frontend interfaces.

 ---